awpratten/awpratten.github.io/content/Projects/_index.md

 ### Solo (Current)

-I am always working on stuff in my own.
-In the past some of my sketches have worked thei way into stuff I’ve done with others.
-Of course there’s lots of throw way stuff too    Experiments that didn’t go anywhere or I lost interest in.
+I am always working on music on my own.
+In the past some of my sketches have worked their way into music I’ve done with others.
+Of course there is a lot of throw way stuff too, experiments that didn’t go anywhere or I lost interest in.

 Since the COVID pandemic I’ve put more effort into crafting my own music and publishing it.